 If you are entering Bolivia by land from Peru, we highly recommend a visit to Copacabana and then crossing Lake Titikaka by catamaran to reach La Paz-- We'll detail this in a later section.

-In La Paz, our favorite hotel is the 3-star Hostal Rosario.
+In La Paz, our favorite hotel is the 3-star Hotel Rosario.
 The Rosario is quite nice, and very well run, with colonial style construction adding to the relaxed ambience.
 They have a good restaurant (breakfast is included), free e-mail, and the location is great: very near the famous "witches market", and just a three block walk from the Prado (main street in La Paz).
-Their website, if you want a peek, is: Hostal Rosario.
+Their website, if you want a peek, is: Hotel Rosario.

 Should you want to book your lodging here, just let us know what kind of room(s) you want and for what dates, and we will get you a discounted room rate.